oracle/accelerated-data-science/docs/source/user_guide/jobs/infrastructure.rst

 * You can get a list of currently supported compute shapes by calling :py:meth:`~ads.jobs.DataScienceJob.instance_shapes`.
-* can get a list of shapes are available for fast launch by calling :py:meth:`~ads.jobs.DataScienceJob.fast_launch_shapes`.
+* can get a list of shapes that are available for fast launch by calling :py:meth:`~ads.jobs.DataScienceJob.fast_launch_shapes`.
   Specifying a fast launch shape will allow your job to start as fast as possible.